isomerpages/cris-scri/news-and-events/workshops-and-training/_posts/2025-09-30-post-Clinical Research Coordinator Level 1 Programme.md

 <p><strong><em>**Please note that</em></strong>&nbsp;<strong><em>the above schedule&nbsp;may be&nbsp;subjected to changes.</em></strong>
 </p>
 <h4><strong>E-Learning Module</strong></h4>
-<p>Participants will be given access to the e-learning materials one month
+<p>Participants will be given access to the e-learning materials before the
-before and after the F2F classroom sessions.
-Participants are required to complete all e-learning videos and quizzes by Week 16 of the programme.</p>
+F2F classroom sessions.
+Participants are required to complete all e-learning modules and quizzes by the end of their respective programme intakes.</p>
 <h4><strong>Technical Requirements</strong></h4>
 <p><em>**This is</em>&nbsp;<em>only</em>&nbsp;<em>applicable if the F2F classroom session is conducted virtually.</em>
 </p>